yohant2/Exercise-1/README.md

 more constitution.txt

 # Navigate to the "Desktop" folder for your machine
-cd ../../Desktop #path may vary
+cd

 # Display the contents of the "Documents/quick-exercise/constitution.txt" file in the Terminal
 # *without changing directories again!*
-cat ../Documents/quick-exercise/constitution.txt
+cat fillname
 # cat shows entire contents in one dump; less is also and acceptable command

 # Bonus: Create 10 files with one single command in your terminal.
 Then delete them all!
+touch myFile{1..10}.txt
-touch myFile{1..10}.txt  # Google to learn more about brace expansion and the "touch" command rm myFile*.txt # Google to learn about Wildcards
+rm myFile*.txt # Google to learn about Wildcards